apache/druid/docs/api-reference/json-querying-api.md

   ```

-  The following is a sample response of the second query, retrieving the user with the highest upvotes to posts ratio.
+  The following is a sample response of the second query, retrieving the user with the highest votes to posts ratio.

   ```json
 [